Skip to content

 Quick Reference

-| Question | Answer | |----------|--------| | What does ISRC stand for? | International Standard Recording Code | | How long is an ISRC? | 12 characters | | Does a remix need its own ISRC? | Yes | | Does a re-release keep its ISRC? | Yes, it should | | Who assigns ISRCs? | Your distributor, label, or national ISRC agency | | Is ISRC the same as UPC? | No. ISRC = recording, UPC = release | | Is ISRC the same as ISWC? | No. ISRC = recording, ISWC = composition | | Can two recordings share an ISRC? | No. One recording, one ISRC |
+| Question | Answer | |----------|--------| | What does ISRC stand for? | International Standard Recording Code | | How long is an ISRC? | 12 characters | | Does a remix need its own ISRC? | Yes | | Does a re-release keep its ISRC? | Yes, it should | | Who assigns ISRCs? | A distributor or ISRC Manager, or a recording owner using an allocated Prefix Code | | Is ISRC the same as UPC? | No. ISRC = recording, UPC = release | | Is ISRC the same as ISWC? | No. ISRC = recording, ISWC = composition | | Can two recordings share an ISRC? | No. One recording, one ISRC |

 Keep Your Metadata in Order